Greg Ottenbreit

-Greg Ottenbreit (born November 18, 1963) is a Canadian former politician.
-He was first elected to represent the electoral district of Yorkton in the Legislative Assembly of Saskatchewan in the 2007 election, and remained in office until retiring in 2024.
+Greg Ottenbreit (born November 18, 1963) is a Canadian politician who represented the electoral district of Yorkton in the Legislative Assembly of Saskatchewan from 2007 to 2024.
 He is a member of the Saskatchewan Party.
 He was a cabinet minister under premiers Brad Wall and Scott Moe between 2014 and 2020.

 Political career

 Ottenbreit was first elected MLA for Yorkton in the 2007 election, when the Saskatchewan Party won government under the leadership of Brad Wall.
 Before Ottenbreit's win, the Yorkton seat had been held by the New Democratic Party since 1991.
 Ottenbreit was re-elected in Yorkton three times in 2011, 2016, and 2020.

 Ottenbreit was first named to Wall's cabinet in 2014 when he became the Minister of Rural and Remote Health.
 Prior to the appointment, he had served as government whip.
 Ottenbreit remained in the role when Scott Moe succeeded Wall as Premier in 2018.
 By 2019, Ottenbreit was questioned by the Opposition as to whether his anti-abortion views were preventing the government from approving universal coverage for medical abortion drugs, with most provinces having adopted coverage.
 That summer, Ottenbreit was shuffled from rural and remote health to become the new Minister of Highways and Infrastructure; Moe, who stated that he shared Ottenbreit's anti-abortion position, said that the controversy was not the reason for the shuffle.
 After the 2020 election, Ottenbreit was dropped from cabinet.

 On May 29, 2023, Ottenbreit announced that he would not seek re-election in the 2024 election, but would remain in office for the remainder of his term.
 In October 2024, he was succeeded as Yorkton MLA by David Chan.